Report Parameter Editor

 •Date – The default date value may be: (1) a static date that never changes, (2) a macro value based on other data and can change at any time, or (3) a relative dynamic date, such as "Today" or "First day of the Year", which will evaluate to the current representation of this relative date and may be a different date than the last time the report was run.
 If the value is other than a static date, a message will be displayed next to the value, indicating it is one of these types of values.
 When editing a date parameter, a text box and a calendar tool are displayed.

 To select a static date, use the calendar tool or manually enter the date into the text box.
 Please note that the date format is specific and is based on the current culture as set in the browser.
-If a manually entered date is not understood, the parameter will be highlighted in red and a message will indicate the correct format to use.
 Changing the value in the text box will also update the calendar tool.
-The calendar shows the selected date highlighted with a solid circle and today's date highlighted with a circle outline.
-If Today's date is selected in the calendar tool, it will remain highlighted with a solid circle.
-To select a different month or year using the calendar control, click on the name of the month or the arrow pointing forward at the top of the control.
+The calendar shows the selected date highlighted with a solid rectangle.
+To select a different month or year, either use the scroll arrows until the desired month/year is displayed or click on the name of the month at the top of the control.
 This changes the calendar tool from the month view to the year view.
-Once in the year view, scroll through the available years as desired.
-The current selected month will be highlighted with a solid circle.
+Click the header again to display the decade view.
 Select the desired month/year combo to return to the month view to pick a specific date.

-To set a relative dynamic date, select the drop-down menu at the bottom of the calendar tool.
+To set a relative dynamic date, select the Select dynamic date drop-down menu.
 Scroll through the relative date options and select the desired option.
 The calendar tool will automatically update to reflect the selected relative dynamic date.

 If a report parameter is required, the Report Parameter Editor screen will not allow the report to be run to view or download the report output, unless all required parameters have a value.